 Loads a previously saved sweep data file and displays the data as a trace in the graph window.
 A sub-menu selects to load the data as the main data traces or master data traces.
-Once loaded, sweep data can be analyzed exactly as measured realtime data.
+Once loaded, sweep data may be analyzed like measured realtime data.